NIAAA Director's Report on Institute Activities to the 145th Meeting of the National Advisory Council on Alcohol Abuse and Alcoholism

 NEW REQUESTS FOR APPLICATIONS (RFAs) AND PROGRAM ANNOUNCEMENTS (PAs)

-Mechanisms of Alcohol-Associated Cancers (R01) PA-17-220 - This FOA invites applications investigating the cellular and molecular mechanisms by which alcohol increases cancer risk.
+Mechanisms of Alcohol-Associated Cancers (R01) PA-17-220 - This NOFO invites applications investigating the cellular and molecular mechanisms by which alcohol increases cancer risk.

 Blueprint Neurotherapeutics Network (BPN): Small Molecule Drug Discovery and Development for Disorders of the Nervous System (UG3/UH3) PAR-17-205